What are Standard Metrics and Attributed Metrics?

 Metric Considerations

-- Standard metrics like “Total Followers” provides values reflecting the overall following for a Data Source.
-However, the values for Attributed Metrics like "Followers by Country," "Followers by Age," "Followers by Gender," etc. may not be an exact match to the “Total Followers” count you are seeing for a Social Media Data Source.
+• Standard metrics like “Total Followers” provides values reflecting the overall following for a Data Source.
+However, the values for Dimensional Metrics like "Followers by Country," "Followers by Age," "Followers by Gender," etc. may not be an exact match to the “Total Followers” count you are seeing for a Social Media Data Source.
 This is because followers may choose not to publicly share personal information like their country, age, gender, etc.